wineskills/platform/README.md

 ### /!\ THIS IS A DEMO PROJECT /!\

 The platform will serve web pages and expose an API using gRPC.
-It will let you find details about wines listed in the page, go to the wine details and search for wines with specific criterias, as
+It will let you find wines listed in the page, access to a wine details and search for wines with specific criterias, as
 - harmonizes
 - grapes
 - kind